-Yale Interventional Radiology is a state-of-the art academic section which provides the entire spectrum of IR procedures with high-volume oncologic, vascular, transplant, trauma and pediatric IR services.
-The section is composed of 17 faculty, 7 advanced practice providers and 20 integrated and independent IR residents with access to a wide range of imaging modalities.
-The practice includes a large tertiary multi-disciplinary hospital (~1500 beds) with an associated NCI-ranked cancer center, 2 affiliated peripheral inpatient hospitals (>500 beds), a VA hospital, 2 out-patient IR facilities and numerous IR clinics.
-Applicants should be enthusiastic about joining a mutually supportive group of interventional radiology faculty who excel at practicing state-of-the art interventional radiology within an academic environment.
+Yale Interventional Radiology (YIR) is a progressive academic section which provides the entire spectrum of IR procedures with high-volume oncologic, vascular, transplant, trauma and pediatric services.
+Due to increasing service successes, the section is expanding.
+It is currently composed of 18 faculty, 6 advanced practice providers and 20 integrated and independent IR residents with access to a wide range of imaging modalities.
+The practice includes a large tertiary multi-disciplinary hospital (~1500 beds) with an associated NCI cancer center, two affiliated peripheral inpatient hospitals (>500 beds), a VA hospital, two out-patient IR facilities and numerous IR clinics.
+Applicants should be enthusiastic about joining a mutually supportive group of faculty who excel at practicing “state-of-the art” IR within an academic environment.

-Yale University is a preeminent research institution boasting research expenditures of more than $450 million each year, as well as a $30 billion endowment.
+Yale University is a preeminent research institution boasting research expenditures of more than $450 million each year, as well as a $42 billion endowment.
 Yale researchers have included 34 Nobel Prize laureates to date.
-According to U.S. News & World Report’s 2021 “Best Colleges and Universities” index, Yale ranks fourth among the top 200 universities in the nation.
+According to U.S. News & World Report’s 2022 “Best Colleges and Universities” index, Yale ranks fifth among the top 200 universities in the nation.
 The university currently employs approximately 4,400 faculty members and 9,700 staff members.
-The Yale School of Medicine is also one of the top in the nation, ranking seventh for research, and is world-renowned as a center for biomedical scholarship, education, and advanced healthcare.
-U.S. News & World Report placed Yale-New Haven Hospital on its 2019-2020 national honor roll as one of the top 20 hospitals in the U.S.
+The Yale School of Medicine is also one of the tops in the nation, ranking tenth for research, and is world-renowned as a center for biomedical scholarship, education, and advanced healthcare.
+The hospital system serves a population of more than 1.5 million people and is a referral center for many complex conditions and treatments.

 New Haven has been home to the university for three centuries.
 With a population of 130,000 residents and measuring approximately 20 square miles, New Haven is “large enough to be interesting, yet small enough to be friendly.”
 As a center for business and a mecca for the arts, the city is recognized for its innovation and culture, with great restaurants and a wealth of activities for families and single professionals of all ages.
 New Haven is also conveniently located between New York and Boston, and both are easily accessible due to the area’s robust rail transit system.

-In addition to providing excellent clinical care, the qualified candidate will be expected to expand the academic profile of the program.
-The candidate is expected to have multi-modality image guidance expertise and be technically proficient in a wide variety of procedures.
-The applicant is also expected to have a track record demonstrating accomplishments as an independent investigator in original scientific research projects, with a consistent first/last author publication record and evidence of prior intra- and/or extramural funding as a principal or co-investigator.
-The candidate should have experience with establishing and leading academic-industrial partnerships and be experienced in clinical trial design.
-The successful candidate should have experience in professional activity in national societies including assignments on professional boards and committees.
-The applicant should ideally have experience as a scientific reviewer, grant study section participant, and as an academic mentor.
-Applications from candidates with advanced post-graduate degrees (MD/PHD, MD/MPH) are particularly encouraged.
+In addition to providing excellent clinical care, the candidate will be expected to expand the academic profile of the program in both education and clinical research.
+The candidate is expected to have multi-modality image guidance expertise, be technically proficient in a wide variety of procedures and have strong clinical acumen.
+Ideally, the candidate should have experience in professional activity such as assignments on professional boards and societal committees and serve as a scientific reviewer, grant study section participant, and as an academic mentor.
+The position comes with 20% protected time from clinical duties.
+Applications from candidates with at least 3-5 years of experience and advanced post-graduate degrees (MD/PHD, MD/MPH) are particularly encouraged.